 I get upset if people are mean to their parents

-There were a couple of years there where Mike didn’t talk to his mother.
+There were a couple of years there when Mike didn’t talk to his mother.
 When my mother passed, he and I had arguments about how he should appreciate that she is still here for him to talk to.

-There has been plenty of times where I catch myself thinking like “oh shit, I haven’t talked to my mom in a while”.
+There has been plenty of times when I catch myself thinking like “oh shit, I haven’t talked to my mom in a while”.
 Then realize as I pick up the phone “idiot, she is not here anymore”.
 I still catch myself, because I am still learning.

 Now, I find myself getting really annoyed when I hear people talk about how annoying their parents are.
-When you lose a parent you are apart of a special club.
+When you lose a parent you are a part of a special club.
 Your brain switches from “parents are so annoying” to “I wish they were still here to annoy me”.